Serendipity2-0/File_organization/README.md

 ## Features

 - AI-powered file renaming based on content analysis
-- Human-in-the-loop process for reviewing and approving AI-generated file names
+- Human-in-the-loop process for reviewing and approving AI-generated file names and tags
 - Support for various file types
-- Feature-rich graphical user interface built with PyQt
+- Feature-rich graphical user interface built with PyQt6
-- Handling of file permission errors with retry mechanism
-- Logging of renamed files to prevent duplicate processing
+- Individual tag entry and management
+- File summary display for informed tagging decisions
+- Search functionality for tagged files
+- Display of all available tags used in the system

 ## Requirements